rse/audio-setup/audio-basics.md

 - **Maximum True Peek Level** is the maximum db FS value which should never be exceeded in order to not reach the "Audio Clipping" area.
-  EBU R128 uses -1 dB FS for the "Maximum Tree Peek Level".
+  EBU R128 uses -1 dB FS for the "Maximum True Peek Level".

 - **Audio Clipping** is mainly specific to Digital Audio Processing (DSP) where 0.0 dB FS is usually the highest possible sample